Election 2026 FAQs For Voting Day

 For more information, please visit: Electors living on Reserve - Province of British Columbia

-I am eligible to vote but do not currently have a fixed address.
-Can I still vote?
+Am I eligible to vote if I do not have a fixed address?

 Yes.
 An eligible elector may register at the time of voting by satisfying the election official of their identity and place of residence (this can be a usual place the person stays or accesses services).
 Two pieces of identification are required, and one must include a signature.
 A person may sign a solemn declaration as to their place of residence if they don't have a document to prove it.